 Eastern Suburbs Councillor Slams Developers’ “Fantasy” Geotechnical Reports

-An Eastern Suburbs councillor has viscerated “fantasy” geotechnical reports submitted by developers, as residents fear continued property damage.
+An Eastern Suburbs councillor has criticised “fantasy” geotechnical reports submitted by developers, as residents fear continued property damage.

-Julian Parmegiani, a Liberal, represents the vaunted harbourside suburb of Vaucluse on the Woollahra Municipal Council.
-While it is built on rock, nearby neighbourhoods like Rose Bay and Double Bay have a delicate geology, being situated on a high water table which impedes large developments.
+Julian Parmegiani, a Liberal, represents the Vaucluse ward of the Woollahra Municipal Council.
+It includes part of Rose Bay, which alongside nearby Double Bay has a delicate geology, with a high water table impeding large developments.
 The Minns Government’s planning reforms have nonetheless unleashed a raft of applications.

 Such developments were a focal point in the latest meeting of the council’s Environmental Planning Committee, in particular one proposed for Conway Avenue, Rose Bay.
-Parmegiani probed the council’s manager of development assessment, Nick Economou, on whether council staff are “able to take into account the confidence limits” in a report submitted by the developer.
+Parmegiani probed the council’s manager of development assessment, Nick Economou, on whether council staff can rely on figures in a developer-submitted report.

 “Given the boundaries of our knowledge about geotech matters, number one,” the councillor said.
 “But putting that aside, given the experience that has occurred already in multiple underground car parks being built.
 To me, some of those reports sound good, sound defensible.
 However, in practice, they turn out to be a fantasy.”